Bahasa Binan

 Bahasa Binan (or bahasa Béncong) is a distinctive Indonesian speech variety originating from the gay community.
 It has several regular patterns of word formation and is documented in both writing and speech.

-One pattern of word formation modifies standard Indonesian roots (normally composed of two syllables) to have e as the first vowel and ong closing the second syllable—hence providing regular assonance with the standard Indonesian word bencong /ms/, a male homosexual, trans woman, or male crossdresser.
+One pattern of word formation modifies standard Indonesian roots (normally composed of two syllables) to have e as the first vowel and ong closing the second syllable—hence providing regular assonance with the standard Indonesian word bencong /id/, a male homosexual, trans woman, or male crossdresser.

 Another word formation pattern adds -in- infixes to other Indonesian roots.
-The best example is the word binan itself, formed with the word banci, "male transvestite", to which the -in- infix has been added and from which the second syllable -ci has been dropped.
+The best example is the word binan itself, formed with the word banci, 'male transvestite', to which the -in- infix has been added and from which the second syllable -ci has been dropped.
 Bahasa Binan also uses a range of standard Indonesian words with altered meaning.
-The standard word for "cat", kucing, is used in Bahasa Binan to denote a male prostitute.
-Another word with wide currency in Bahasa Binan, but actually typical of standard Indonesian informal word formation, is waria from wanita (woman) + pria (man), meaning "transvestite".
+The standard word for 'cat', kucing, is used in Bahasa Binan to denote a male sex worker.
+Another word with wide currency in Bahasa Binan, but actually typical of standard Indonesian informal word formation, is waria from wanita ('woman') + pria ('man'), meaning 'transvestite'.